maxwrlr/sequelize-plugin-oracle/README.md

 This plugin requires `sequelize` and `oracledb` to be installed.
 They are not `peerDependencies` of this package, so the developer has to make sure it works together.

-**Note:** _The major version of this plugin matches the major version of sequelize._
-In such cases, the plugin should definitely be compatible.

 ## Usage